radeonxray/DB8-ReplicationAndTransactions/README.md

 ### Edit the mysqld.cnf

-Now that we have setup the Database and a MySQL user, we need to configure MySQL a bit, in order to set it up as a slave.
+Now that we have setup the Database in MySQL and a created a MySQL user within the slave-droplet, we need to configure MySQL a bit more, in order to set it up as a slave correctly.

 In Ubuntu 18.04, you will locate your config-file for MySQL a bit different than earlier versions.
 Open your droplet and enter the following command: